sohhamm/employee-management-system/EmployeePanel.md

 ## Login Page

-- Shall Contain Hardcoded Username and Password from Db as sete by Admin
+- Shall Contain Hardcoded Username and Password from Db as set by Admin
 - No Register Required
 - If User Name and Password Matches, then we will be sent to Landing Page